Faverin 100 mg film-coated tablets

-The serotonergic effects of fluvoxamine may be enhanced when used in combination with other serotonergic agents (including tramadol, triptans, linezolid, SSRIs and St. John´s Wort preparations).
-(See also section 4.4).
+The serotonergic effects of fluvoxamine may be enhanced when used in combination with other serotonergic agents (including tramadol, buprenorphine, buprenorphine/naloxone, triptans, linezolid, SSRIs and St. John´s Wort preparations) and may result in a potentially life-threatening condition. ( see also section 4.4).

 Fluvoxamine has been used in combination with lithium in the treatment of severely ill, drug-resistant patients.
 However, lithium (and possibly also tryptophan) enhances the serotonergic effects of fluvoxamine.
 The combination should be used with caution in patients with severe, drug-resistant depression.